 Finding Statutes, Regulations, and Rules with Keyword Search

-If you know the name or citation of a specific statute, regulation or rule that you want to look up, you can enter that into the search bar to access that statute directly via the suggestion in the drop down menu:
+If you know the name or citation of a specific statute, regulation or rule that you want to look up, you can enter that into the keyword search bar to access that statute directly.
+Click on the suggested statute in the drop-down suggestion menu: